 An 89,000-acre jewel set into the landscape of Texas and Oklahoma, Lake Texoma is a sparkling wonder of deep blue water and beautiful green shores.
-With more than 6 million annual visitors, the lake is the second most popular in the United States, offering everything from waterskiing to scenic nature hikes.
+With more than 6 million annual visitors, the lake is the second most popular in the United States, offering everything from water skiing to scenic nature hikes.
 Two-thirds of Lake Texoma lies in Oklahoma.

 Before the creation of Lake Texoma by the U.S. Army Corps of Engineers, the area was a rural slice of American wilderness, with historic sites such as Fort Washita and home of future United States president Dwight D. Eisenhower.
 In 1938, the Flood Control Act authorized construction of the Denison Dam on the Red River and therefore the formation of Lake Texoma, forever altering the future of the area.
 At the time, the Denison Dam was the largest rolled, earth-filled dam and is now the 12th largest in volume in the U.S. In 1944, the dam began its job of flood control, and in 1945, the first hydroelectric turbine was put into operation.
-Today, the lake continues in its duty of flood control and hydroelectric power generation, in addition to being a premier Texas-Oklahoma recreation destination.
+Today, the lake provides flood control and hydroelectric power generation, in addition to being a premier Texas-Oklahoma recreation destination.

 Oklahoma's Lake Texoma State Park is a great starting point for your lake vacation.
 Offering bicycle rentals, boat rentals, horseback riding, houseboat rentals, campsites, fishing, picnic areas, and a swim beach, the State Park is a one-stop shop for many of your lake needs.
 Drop a line into the lake and hope for the next record-setting catfish or smallmouth bass, take a dip in the refreshing lake waters, or use the park as your starting point for a day out on the lake waters.
 And if camping tickles your fancy, stay overnight and enjoy all 24 hours at Lake Texoma, watching as the stars come out and the woods come alive with nocturnal animals.

-Another ideal introduction to the lake is by taking a hike along the Cross Timbers Hiking Trail, a 14-mile stretch of scenic overlooks, dense woodlands, and vast prairie land along the lake's southern shore in Texas.
+Another ideal introduction to the lake is to hike along the Cross Timbers Hiking Trail, a 14-mile stretch of scenic overlooks, dense woodlands, and vast prairie land along the lake's southern shore in Texas.
 As you walk, you'll pass through prairies and catch glimpses of the Southern Plains, wondrous in their flat, tree-free landscapes.
 Traverse the lake's ridge and bask in the beauty of startling vistas and lake panoramas.
 As you walk the trail, you'll find yourself closer to nature and the beautiful manmade Lake Texoma.

-Adrenaline junkies and speed demons will not be disappointed with the lake's offerings: waterskiing, tubing, wakeboarding, and windsurfing are all popular summer activities.
+Adrenaline junkies and speed demons will not be disappointed with the lake's offerings: water skiing, tubing, wakeboarding, and windsurfing are all popular summer activities.
 Depending on your skill level, rent a boat or take a class on your chosen water sport, and prepare to spend a day drinking in the warm sun and testing your skills at one of the country's most popular reservoirs.

 Though Lake Texoma's aquatic offerings are great, the lake also offers off-water pleasures such as fine dining.
 You can find any type of restaurant here, from family-style to reservation-only, but you'll find that no matter the type, southern charm is always in full swing.
 With a healthy mix of on and off the lake fun, a day at Lake Texoma will leave you tired, full, and ready for tomorrow's adventures.